 - Strength power: the energy from the immediate ATP stores is used.
 It is the high intensity things we do in short times of around 0 – 3 seconds.

-- Anaerobic power endurance: these are activities that last one to two minutes like a 200 or 400 meter dash.
+- Anaerobic power endurance: these activities last one to two minutes, like a 200 or 400 meter dash.

 - Aerobic endurance: this is our aerobic and oxidative energy system.
 Anything over two minutes falls under this.

 CP or creatine phosphate is found within the muscle tissues and it is stored as a source for muscle contractions.
-We do not store much, and it is only used for immediate replenishment of ATP and for fueling other high intensity muscle contractions.
+We do not store much; it is only used for immediate replenishment of ATP and fueling other high intensity muscle contractions.

-Glycolysis is the process of metabolism that creates energy by splitting the molecule of glucose for the formation of pyruvic or lactic acid and the production of some other ATP molecules.
+Glycolysis is the process of metabolism that creates energy by splitting the glucose molecule for the formation of pyruvic or lactic acid and the production of some other ATP molecules.

-Krebs Cycle is part of the oxidative part of the production of energy where the carbon chains from glucose, fat, and protein breakdown get used for more ATP production.
-This is used in endurance activity.
+Krebs Cycle is part of the oxidative part of energy production where the carbon chains from glucose, fat, and protein breakdown get used for more ATP production.
+This is used in endurance activities.
 It takes the place of the mitochondria.

-Gluconeogenesis is the cellular breakdown of the stored glycogen for the use of energy.
+Gluconeogenesis is the cellular breakdown of the stored glycogen for energy use.

 Glycogen depletion has some factors that athletes experience relating to fatigue.

-Metabolic acidosis and a decrease in the pH levels that is associated with the increase in acid forming hydrogen ion concentration.
+Metabolic acidosis and a decrease in the pH levels are associated with the increase in acid forming hydrogen ion concentration.

-Alterations in the central nervous system neurotransmitters like the serotonin and dopamine.
+Alterations in the central nervous system neurotransmitters like serotonin and dopamine.

 - Neural activity decreases.

-- There are imbalances in ions like the electrolytes.
+- There are imbalances in ions like electrolytes.